 Communications Director

-Michelle co-led an effort to successfully protect the Newfound Lake communities of New Hampshire, located in the Abanaki region, from ridgeline removal for industrial wind turbines through a Right to Sustainable Energy Ordinance in 2014.
-She joined CELDF as a community organizer in 2015.
-Michelle has nurtured relationships with state representatives, helping New Hampshire to become the first state in the nation to move Community Rights amendments three times.
+Michelle co-led an effort to successfully protect the Newfound Lake communities of New Hampshire through a Right to Sustainable Energy Ordinance in 2014.
+She joined CELDF in 2014 to nurture relationships with state representatives, helping New Hampshire to become the first state in the nation to move Community Rights amendments three times.
 She has continued to expand the Community Rights Movement throughout New England by assisting local lawmaking efforts, including the first New Hampshire Right to a Healthy Climate law in Exeter, and Barnstead’s first-in-the-nation law securing freedom from religious identification.
-Michelle is also a lecturer for CELDF’s Democracy School and spends her free time creating music, and communing with Nature.
+Michelle is also a lecturer for CELDF’s Democracy School and spends her free time creating music, gardening, and communing with Nature.
 Contact: michelle@celdf.org or 603-387-7996 (encrypted through signal.org).

 Chad Nicholson